TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 Now follow the steps described in our [setup guide](http://support.hockeyapp.net/kb/client-integration/hockeyapp-for-ios-hockeysdk#setup) The values for `LIVE_IDENTIFIER` and `BETA_IDENTIFIER` are used in the setup guide.

 After you have finished the setup guide make sure everything works as expected and then delete the out commented lines from above.

+## Advanced Migration

+If you used any optional API calls, for example adding a custom description to a crash report, migrating those would exceed the scope of this guide.
+Please have a look at the [API documentation](https://github.com/bitstadium/HockeySDK-iOS/downloads).